nais/salsa/README.md

 > KMS with cosign requires some setup at the provider.
 4 steps for Google KMS

 1. KMS is enabled in your Google project
     - create a keyring
     - create key: `Elliptic Curve P-256 key SHA256 Digest`
 2. Service account in project has roles:
     - `Cloud KMS CryptoKey signer/verifier`
     - `Cloud KMS viewer Role`
 3. Configure [GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets) actions secret with the service user json key
 4. Configure `with.key` to use the right [URI format](https://github.com/sigstore/cosign/blob/main/KMS.md#gcp) for
    Google: `gcpkms://projects/$PROJECT/locations/$LOCATION/keyRings/$KEYRING/cryptoKeys/$KEY/versions/$KEY_VERSION`

 ##### Other KMS providers

-It is possible to use other KMS providers (this will probably require another GitHub action to be setup).
+It is possible to use other KMS providers (this will probably require another GitHub action to setup).
-Read the [cosign KMS](https://github.com/sigstore/cosign/blob/main/KMS.md) documentation for more information about providers and specific setup and key URI formats.
+Read the [Cosign KMS](https://github.com/sigstore/cosign/blob/main/KMS.md) documentation for more information about providers and specific setup and key URI formats.

 ##### workflow with service account secrets